norkator/open-intelligence/README.md

 4. On each slave node run `App.py` via giving argument: `\.App.py --bool_slave_node True`

+### Cuda GPU Support
+Cuda only works for Super Resolution image processing at the moment.
+Requirements are:
+1. NVIDIA only; GPU hardware compute capability: The minimum required Cuda capability is 3.5 so old GPU's won't work.
+2. CUDA toolkit version.
+Windows link for right 10.0 is https://developer.nvidia.com/cuda-10.0-download-archive?target_os=Windows&target_arch=x86_64

 #### Postgresql notes

 All datetime fields are inserted without timezone so that: